-www.papacambridge.com Cambridge IGCSE Certificates are general qualifications that enable candidates either to progress directly employment, or to proceed to further qualifications.
+Cambridge IGCSE Certificates are general qualifications that enable learners to progress either directly to employment, or to proceed to further qualifications.

-Candidates who are awarded grades C to A in Cambridge IGCSE Computer Science are well prepared to follow courses leading to Cambridge International AS and A Level Computer Science, or the equivalent.
+Candidates who are awarded grades A to C are well prepared to follow courses leading to Level 3 AS and A Level GCE Computer Science/Computing, Cambridge International AS and A Level Computer Science, or the equivalent.

-Cambridge ICE (International Certificate of Education) 1.4
+1.4 Cambridge ICE (International Certificate of Education)

 Cambridge ICE is a group award for Cambridge IGCSE.
 It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award, learners are required to have studied subjects from five groups: two languages from Group I, and one subject from each of the remaining four groups.
+To qualify for the Cambridge ICE award, learners are required to have studied subjects from five groups: two languages from Group 1, and one subject from each of the remaining four groups.
 The seventh subject can be taken from any of the five subject groups.

-Computer Science (0478) is in Group V, Creative, Technical and Vocational Subjects.
+Computer Science (0478) is in Group 5, Creative, Technical and Vocational Subjects.